-In this article, we’ll guide you on how to remove a Git remote repository.
+In this article, we’ll continue the Linux how-to series and guide you on how to remove a Git remote repository.
 We’ll cover the difference between local and remote repositories and two possible workflows for Git remote repository.
 Take a look at our infographics to learn everything in less than one minute!

 To create (or initiate) a local repository, you’re using the following command: